GIScience/climate-action-heating-emissions/README.START.md

 #### Dummy

 Your next step will be to create a dummy version of your plugin.
-The dummy version will help you formalise the data creation pipeline.
+The dummy version will help you formalise the data creation pipeline early in the process and will serve as a basic example of what the final plugin might return.
 It will _not_ create real output but rather return a mocked result that in its type, color etc. resembles the real output.
 Therefore, it will not be shared outside the climate action group!